input-output-hk/marlowe-cardano/marlowe/best-practices.md

 #### When all else fails . . . .

 In extreme situations, such as a complex contract with many simultaneous possible actions, many roles, and many state variables, consider introducing semi-centralization into the contract.
 Instead of distributing role tokens at the onset of a contract, let an administrative role hold all or some of them initially and distribute them to participants as needed.
 This technique collapses a `When` with a `Case` for each role into a `When` with a single `Case` where the administrator must distribute the role token for the `Action` in the `Case` in a just-in-time fashion to the party who will take that `Action`.
-The [Collective Loan with 30 Lenders and 70 Borrowers](../marlowe-cli/cookbook/collective-loan-30-70.ipynb) illustrates how light semi-centralization works in a Marlowe contract with a large number of parties.Similarly, in some contracts the administrator can make the `Choice` instead of a party, avoiding the recording of choices by numerous parties in the contract's internal state.
+The [Collective Loan with 30 Lenders and 70 Borrowers](../marlowe-cli/cookbook/collective-loan-30-70.ipynb) illustrates how light semi-centralization works in a Marlowe contract with a large number of parties.
+Similarly, in some contracts the administrator can make the `Choice` instead of a party, avoiding the recording of choices by numerous parties in the contract's internal state.

 Role tokens can also be used creatively to overcome apparent limitations of Marlowe on Cardano.
 For example, a role token *for the contract itself* can be deposited by one party and paid to another.
 This opens somewhat bizarre use cases where one or more Marlowe contracts manage some of their own role tokens.
 For some use cases, this technique can be exploited to record choices of multiple parties without increasing the internal state of chosen values, as parties pass a role token among themselves when recording the choice.